 From 1991 to 1998 passenger enplanements declined, going from 58,074 passengers in 1991 to 17,762 in 1998.
 In 1999 and 2000 passenger enplanements began to climb again, going from 27,335 in 1999 to 32,177 in 2000.
 United Express discontinued its air carrier service in October 2001.

 On March 20, 2007, air service resumed when Horizon Air began non-stop scheduled service from Sonoma County Airport to Los Angeles and Seattle.
 Flights are operated with 74-seat, Q400 twin-engine turboprop aircraft.
 On October 28, 2007, a new daily flight to Portland (PDX) began.
-On April 24, 2008 a daily nonstop flight to Las Vegas was added to the schedule.
+On April 24, 2008 a daily non-stop flight to Las Vegas was added to the schedule.
 In 2010 Horizon Air was rebranded as Alaska Airlines.
-On June 4, 2012, nonstop service to San Diego began and air service to Las Vegas ceased.
+On June 4, 2012, non-stop service to San Diego began and air service to Las Vegas ceased.
 The Airport continues to talk with Alaska Airlines and other carriers about adding new destinations to its schedule.
-Destinations under consideration are Denver, Salt Lake City, Phoenix, Orange County, and the return of Las Vegas.
+Destinations under consideration are Denver, Salt Lake City, Hawaii, Mexico, and Phoenix.

-In addition to being self-supporting, STS users generate over $1,300,000 annually in tax revenues for Sonoma County and County School Districts.
+In addition to being self-supporting, STS generates over $1,300,000 annually in tax revenues, via its users, for Sonoma County and County School Districts.

 The Flying Ace and World Traveler Lucy are part of the Peanuts on Parade sculpture series.
 Participants painted the sculptures at the Santa Rosa Fairgrounds during a 24-hour a day paint-a-thon.
 Airport employees Melinda Gay, Leonard Wagner, and Randy Pricert worked on the Snoopy sculpture.
 Melinda designed the statue, made sculptural elements, and painted the statue; Leonard and Randy created sculptural elements.
 The Flying Ace was installed at the Airport in May 2007.
 World Traveler Lucy was painted by artist Deborah Garber and was installed in June 2010.
 Lucy features travel stickers from around the globe, a camera, backpack, and map.